torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 - System dependencies.
 For instance `SQLite`, `curl` and other libraries your application depends on.
 - Rust dependencies.
 These are the Rust packages that you want to install using cargo.
 Rust packages are called `crates` and you can find them on <https://crates.io/>

-### Demonstration of Caching Cargo Dependencies using a Custom Solution
+### Demonstration of Caching Cargo Dependencies Using a Custom Solution

 First we demonstrate how cargo dependencies caching works but showing a custom solution: